 - 1. Beef, Dairy, Dairy Beef, Goats, Sheep, Swine, Rabbits, and Poultry are not shown on the same day as the other county projects.
 Any 4-H member meeting the State Fair requirements in the above projects listed in the Illinois State Fair Junior Department Premium Book can exhibit their animal at the State Fair and do not have to qualify at their county fair.
 Dogs must qualify during the county 4-H dog show. - 2.
-Illinois State Fair information can be accessed at the following website or by contacting the Extension Office.
-Junior Livestock entries are due on or before July 1 at the Illinois State Fairgrounds.
-The county office must sign your entry form. http://www.agr.state.il.us/isf/premium/junior.pdf. - 3.
+Illinois State Fair information can be accessed at the following website or by contacting the Extension office.
+Junior Livestock entries will be submitted online via IL State Fair guidelines. - 3.
 Completion of the Quality Assurance & Ethics Clinic (QAEC) is required for all State Fair exhibitors in the horse, rabbit, dog and poultry classes.
-4-H and FFA members complete the Quality Assurance & Ethics Clinic online using this link: https://go.illinois.edu/TakeQAEC by June 3. - 4.
+4-H and FFA members complete the Quality Assurance & Ethics Clinic online using this link: https://go.illinois.edu/TakeQAEC by June 2. - 4.
 Completion of the Youth For the Quality Care of Animals (YCQA) is required for all State Fair exhibitors in the beef, dairy, sheep, swine, and goat classes.
-4-H members must complete a Face to Face training or Online training by June 3.
+4-H members must complete a Face to Face training or Online training by June 2.
 No Exceptions!